colalb1/SEAM-Fielder-Optimization/README.md

 # SEAM-Fielder-Optimization
 Using SEAM to optimize fielder alignments via gradient descent techniques.

+WRITE MORE LATER